dlr-eoc/ukis-frontend-libraries/projects/services-layers/README.md

 ## The idea of the LayersService

 It should be a interface to use our components with different mapping libraries.
-For example one layer control which is working with all the different maps and layers types.
+For example one layer control which is working with all the different maps and layertypes.
-The conversion from our generalized layers should be implemented in the corresponding map component like in @ukis/map-ol
+The conversion from our generalized layers to the map specific should be implemented in the corresponding component like in @ukis/map-ol

 ![The idea of the layerService](assets/TheIdeaOfTheUkisLayerService.svg)
-### how use this in a ukis-angular (@ukis/core-ui) project
+### how to use this in a ukis-angular (@ukis/core-ui) project
 ```
 import { LayersService } from '@ukis/services-layers';
 ```